konstapo/2021-Fake-News-MediaEval-Task/README.md

 where ME21FND is the code of the task, YYY is the acronym of your team and ZZZ is the number of your run.
 For the ***Text-Based Misinformation Detection*** subtask run numbers are 001, 002, 003, 004 and 005.
 For the ***Text-Based Conspiracy Theories Recognition*** subtask run numbers are 101, 102, 103, 104 and 105.
 For the ***Text-Based Combined Misinformation and Conspiracies Detection*** subtask run numbers are 201, 202, 203, 204 and 205.

+*All run CSV files should use comma as a field separator, be UTF-8 encoded and stored in Linux-style text file format using only one line ending character (0x0A in hex, '\n' in C/C++)*.

 Instructions about where to upload the resulting runs will follow.